Billingegroup/group_git_workflow/README.md

 1. First you need a [github account](https://github.com/).
 1. You would also need to have [git](https://git-scm.com/) installed on your computer.
-1. Read chapters 15 and 16 of **Effective Computation in Physics** by Scopatz and Huff (it is strongly recommended that you get a copy, but we do have.
+1. Read chapters 15 and 16 of **Effective Computation in Physics** by Scopatz and Huff (it is strongly recommended that you get a copy, but we do have).
 1. We also recommend [PyCharm](http://www.jetbrains.com/pycharm/) because
   * it's powerful.
   * it's widely used in the group, so you can get help easily.